Asteraceae

 Ray florets.

-A head often looks like a single flower and the ray florets around the edge look like the petals.
+A head often looks like a single flower with the ray florets around the edge being the petals.

-They are sessile and may have a one or more palea at the base.
+Ray florets are sessile (no stalk) and may have one or more paleae at the base.

-Their corolla tube has a strap-like extension, the ligule or tongue up to nearly 2 cm long.
+Their long or short corolla tube has 5 lobes with one, the strap-like ligule being up to 4 cm or so long.

-The long or short tube can have 2 or 3 lobes sometimes with 3 or 2 small lobes or teeth respectively on the opposite side of the tube.
+Other ray florets have 2 or 3 small lobes on the ligule with 3 or 2 small ones on the tube.

-The bilaterally symmetric (bilabiate) ray florets are neuter or females that may have staminodes.
+The bilaterally symmetric ray florets are neuter or females that may have staminodes.

-A disk/disc floret is a sessile flower with one or more palea at the base.
+A disk/disc floret is a sessile flower with one or more paleae at the base.

-It is radially symmetric with 5 (3 to 6) long or (usually) short lobes on the rim of the corolla tube.
+It is radially symmetric with 5 (3 to 6) short lobes on the rim of the corolla tube.

-They may be the only flowers in a head but typically they form a central disc surrounded by ray flowers.
+They may be the only flowers in a head but typically they form a central disc surrounded by ray florets.

-Disk flowers can be bisexual or unisexual and in various combinations on the heads in an inflorescence.
+Disk florets can be bisexual or unisexual and in various combinations on the heads in an inflorescence.

 Filiform florets are peripheral ray florets that have a very slender tube with no ligule or a minute one with